Mike Victorino

 Michael Paul Victorino (born August 24, 1952) is an American businessman and politician, who served as the eighth Mayor of the County of Maui.

 In November 2017, he announced intentions to run for county council mayor, ultimately defeating Council Member Cochran.
 Victorino also previously served as Wailuku's council member from 2006 to 2017.
 He and his wife Joycelyn have two children, including retired Major League Baseball player, Shane Victorino.
+He was defeated by Richard Bissen in the 2022 election.

 Personal life

 Mike Victorino was born on the island of Hawaii on August 24, 1952.
 He spent his high school years on Lānaʻi, working in the pineapple fields.
-Victorino studied business administration from Hawaii Community College and Hilo College (now University of Hawai‘i at Hilo).
+Victorino studied business administration from Hawaiʻi Community College and Hilo College (now University of Hawaiʻi at Hilo).
 Victorino worked for Zales, helping to open a location on Maui in 1973.

 Victorino left Zales the following year, to work for McDonald's.
 Through working at McDonald's, he met his future wife, Joycelyn Nakahashi.
 Michael and Joycelyn Victorino got married in 1976.
 They have two sons, Michael Jr. (born 1976) and Shane (born 1980).
 Shane Victorino is a retired professional Major League Baseball player.